briangershon/bsky-tldr/README.md

 # bsky-tldr

-A JavaScript package for creating daily summary of Bluesky posts for those you follow.
+A JavaScript package for creating daily summaries of Bluesky posts for those you follow.

 Features: